PearlCxndy/Umwelt/README.md

 Bam have to write that
 **Issue:**
 **Solution:**
 We firstly tried connecting Unity to Madmapper.
-However, because of the license isssues we couldn't use it.
-We decided to switch to sweet old Touchdesigner.
+However, because of the license issues we couldn't use it.
+We decided to switch to Touchdesigner.
+Where we used [this video](https://www.youtube.com/watch?v=iIwcqgAPVWI) to connect the Unity Scene to Touchdesigner using [Klak Spout](https://github.com/keijiro/KlakSpout) package.

 ## Final Project Images